-The other information comprises the information included in the Annual Financial Report for the year ended 31 March 2018, other than the financial statements and our auditor's report thereon.
-The Strategic Director (Resources) is responsible for the other information.
+The other information comprises the information included in the Annual Financial Report for the year ending 31 March 2019, other than the financial statements and our auditor's report thereon.
+The Strategic Director (Resources) and Section 151 Officer is responsible for the other information.